Alxit0/41549_HCI_LogBookTemplate/stage2_requirements/c_stage_2_requirement_definition.md

 # Scenarios

-## Scenario 1: Maria goes on a Museum Tour
+## Scenario 1: António volta para casa depois de um dia de trabalho

 [Maria had always loved modern art, but she often found museum visits overwhelming—so many exhibits, so much information, and little guidance on where to start.
 Today, she was visiting a contemporary art museum that had recently introduced an **interactive guide**.  ]